spaceprofessor/aed-handout/HAAE-D01_Handout.md

 ![](figures/haae-d01_intro_Seite_12.png)

 The left image is an artist impression of the Huygens probe after landing.
 You can see that it did not land in a lake (as many hoped and many feared) but on land.
-The right image shows a real photograph that was made by the probe.
+The right image shows a real photograph that was made by the probe after touchdown.
 The temperature at the landing site was -179°C and the pressure was 1.5 mbar.

 ---

 ![](figures/haae-d01_intro_Seite_13.png)

 The subject of "atmospheric entry" is not only useful for the entry of space vehicles.
-There are also other bodies that make an atmospheric entry, like asteroids.
+There are also other bodies that make an atmospheric entry, asteroids, for example.
 The upper image shows an asteroid just before it hit the Russian city Chelyabinsk in 2013.
 The lower image is an artist impression of the asteroid that, about 66 million years ago, wiped the dinosaurs off the face of this planet.
 The methods that we develop in this course can also be applied to calculate the atmospheric entry of asteroids.

 ---